 Leaving the highlands behind, I made my way south to Tsalka Lake.
 After days of rugged mountain landscapes, the calm waters and rolling green pastures felt like a different world.

 The lake itself was vast, mirroring the sky above, with tiny islands scattered across its surface.
-A handful of fishermen stood at the shore, quietly waiting, as if time didn’t exist here.
+A handful of fishermen stood at the shore, quietly waiting.

 The village of Tsalka was home to a mix of cultures—Georgians, Armenians, and Greeks, remnants of the region’s layered past.
 I spent the evening with a local family, sharing a meal of khinkali, Georgia’s famous dumplings, while they told me about the harsh winters and the slower pace of life here.